eppuoskari/amsterdam-listings/README.md

 ## 1️⃣ Web Scraping Booking.com

 **Goal:**
 Collect structured data from Booking.com about hotels/properties, including property details, pricing, and customer reviews.
+The get the price, scraping had to be done using dates.
+To maximise the amount of available properties the dates selected were:
+- checkin = "2025-12-15"
+- checkout = "2025-12-22"

 **Key Steps:**
 - **Scraping property information**: Extracting property name, location, rating, number of reviews, price per night, etc.